 Cycling the Island of Elba

-The Island of Elba is where Napoléon Bonaparte was exiled and only 10km by ferry from the coastal town, Piombino.
-With clever tactics, a small team of domestiques, and unwavering discipline you’ll conquer this entire island in three to four days tops.
+The Island of Elba is where Napoléon Bonaparte was exiled, and only 10 km by ferry from the coastal town, Piombino.
+With clever tactics, a small team of domestiques, and unwavering discipline, you’ll conquer this entire island in three to four days—tops.

-If not a vacation spot enclosed by the Mediterranean sea, Elba's the place to achieve mighty goals.
+Beyond its reputation as an idyllic vacation spot enclosed by the Mediterranean sea, Elba's the place to achieve mighty goals.

 Cycling in Chianti

 Rides in North Tuscany are sown together by climbs, while in mid- and South Tuscany, it’s hilltop villages.
 Chianti isn’t only for wine lovers, but good light-hearted fun.

 Hardly the six o’clock breaking news but, as long as you’re here, you won’t want to miss out on Radda in Chianti, Gaiole in Chianti, Castellina in Chianti, Greve in Chianti, Castelnuovo di Berardenga, San Gimignano, Monteriggioni, and Volterra.
 Meat-eating fans will want to pay a visit to the world famous butcher in Panzano in Chianti.

 There are no words to describe the beauty surrounding Asciano; you’ll have to define them for yourself.
 There’s a limit to the number of rides you’ll do before overlapping routes.
 Use them sparingly and for V02 max intervals.